 The Fall Semester deadline is October 1 for travel September through December.
 The Spring Semester deadline is February 1 for travel January through April.
 Early submission of Spring proposals will be accepted for consideration and is strongly encouraged.

-Single proposals are limited to four (4) participants for a given conference.
+Single proposals are limited to two (2) participants for a given conference.

 Awards will not be given after the fact; prior approval is required.

 Students awarded funding will be required to write or present a brief report on the event.

 Sanctions for misuse of university funds (alcohol abuse, misrepresentation, non-attendance, etc.) may include disciplinary action and a requirement of financial restitution.

 Students who cancel travel plans after registration and travel fees have been paid are personally liable to reimburse the Law School any and all nonrefundable expenses within the semester of travel.
 Failure to pay subjects the student to a lock on his/her student record.
 Such students will also be ineligible to submit future funding requests.

 Proposals can be vetted by and forwarded from a SBA-recognized and funded student organization